ia-gu/Benchmarking-of-Query-Strategies-Towards-Future-Deep-Active-Learning/README.md

 If you want to know the detail of each implementations, refer original paper or [ours]().

-SSL implemented here is [SimSiam](https://github.com/facebookresearch/simsiam)
+SSL implemented here is [SimSiam](https://github.com/facebookresearch/simsiam).
+This is based on the idea from [here](https://arxiv.org/pdf/2108.11458.pdf)

 You can get compared dataset from below: